Bifurcation of ten small-amplitude limit cycles by perturbing a quadratic Hamiltonian system: Abelian integrals of system ( )

-where $L(h,\varepsilon)$ is a trajectory of the perturbed system (\ref{Eq11}).
-We can use the first non-vanishing Melnikov function $M_k(h)$ in (\ref{Eq12}) to investigate the number of the limit cycles around the center $C_0$.
-Generally, the zeros of $M_k(h)$ correspond to the nummber of the limit cycles of system (\ref{Eq11}).
+where $L(h,\varepsilon)$ is a trajectory of the perturbed system (\ref{Eq10}).
+We can use the first non-vanishing Melnikov function $M_k(h)$ in (\ref{Eq11}) to investigate the number of the limit cycles around the center $C_0$.
+Generally, the zeros of $M_k(h)$ correspond to the limit cycles of system (\ref{Eq10}) around $C_0$.

 Let $\varpi=qdx-pdy$, $\deg(\varpi)=\max(\deg(p),\deg(q))$.
 Then, the first-order Melnikov function $M_1(h)$ can be expressed in the form of